-In this analysis, a LLJ detection algorithm using a variable threshold of 20% is applied to output from the WRF simulation using: the original vertical resolution, output sampled from every second level, and output sampled from every fourth vertical level (Table 3, Figure 11).
-The profiles are not linearly interpolated between vertical layers; the LLJs can only exhibit maxima at heights at the 25, 13, and 7 vertical layers considered (to parallel the extraction of LLJ profiles from observational data in which there are a number of fixed datapoints).
-The spatiotemporal mean LLJ core wind speed differs markedly according to the vertical resolution (Table 3).
-When the model output is sampled at one-quarter of the simulation vertical resolution, the mean maximum (jet core) wind speed is 1 ms-1 lower than when the LLJ detection algorithm is applied to output at the model resolution (i.e. all 25 levels below 531 m a.g.l.)
-(Figure 11, Table 3).
-Output down-sampled to one quarter resolution also exhibits a substantially lower mean LLJ core height (156.43 m) than when the analysis is applied to output at full resolution (182.64 m).
-This reduction in the height of the wind speed maxima results in a higher percentage of LLJ cores falling within the nominal wind turbine rotor plane of 50 - 150 m a.g.l.
-The spatiotemporal mean duration and frequency of LLJs are also lower in the reduced resolution output (Table 3).
+In this analysis, an LLJ detection algorithm using a variable threshold of 20% is applied to output from the WRF simulation using the original vertical resolution, output sampled from every second level and output sampled from every fourth vertical level (Table 5, Fig. 11).
+The profiles are not linearly interpolated between vertical layers; the LLJs can only exhibit maxima at heights at the 25, 13 and 7 vertical layers considered (to parallel the extraction of LLJ profiles from observational data in which there are a number of fixed data points).
+The spatiotemporal mean LLJ core wind speed differs markedly according to the vertical resolution (Table 5).
+When the model output is sampled at onequarter of the simulation vertical resolution, the mean maximum (jet core) wind speed is 1 m s^{-1} lower than when the LLJ detection algorithm is applied to output at the model resolution (i.e., all 25 levels below 531 m a.g.l.)
+(Fig. 11, Table 5).
+Output down-sampled to one-quarter resolution also exhibits a substantially lower mean LLJ core height (156.43 m) than when the analysis is applied to output at full resolution (182.64 m).
+This reduction in the height of the wind speed maxima results in a higher percentage of LLJ cores falling within the nominal wind turbine rotor plane of 50-150 m a.g.l.
+The spatiotemporal mean duration and frequency of LLJs are also lower in the reduced-resolution output (Table 5).